 - While you struggle to get found, seen, heard, bought or read.

 - While you slowly (or not-so-slowly) become increasingly invisible to clients, readers and audience segments (and nearly irretrievably extinct).

-- While you end up trying to revive a dead-on-the-table corpse of a business concept or hardly-selling book.
+- While you end up trying to revive one of the following:

 So if you’re published, but not ranking on the 1st page of Google (who owns over 90% of search engine traffic), then you’re pretty much a sitting duck in hunting season.
 Not being found readily in searches is the equivalent to not having a website at all.
 And if you’re found on a different site – like Amazon – you’ll lose traffic, income, and the potential to expand your proprietary client database.

 Is getting found on a reseller’s page as good as having my own website traffic?

 Again, yes and no. It’s better than never getting found, yes.
 And if that reseller’s site is massive — getting far more audience than you could ever dream of (Amazon, for example, or Etsy, or Apple Podcasts, BuzzSprout, Spotify, etc.), then YES, at times.

 But you’re still generally better off getting traffic to YOUR proprietary website or YouTube channel than to an onsellers website or YouTube channel.

 - Advertising income from affiliates